DAY4222/b21-check/README.md

 # b21-check
-Automation of requirements compliance CODE IS IN REV_3.PY file.
+Automation of requirements compliance.
+You can view the code within the " rev_1.py " file.

 Overview B2-1